umpolungfish/noseeum/README.md

 ## BASIC USAGE

-All functionality is accessed through the `noseeum` command.
+All functionality is accessed through the `noseeum` command

 **View all available commands:**
 ```bash